Saturday, May 30, 2009

 Next on my list...

-(goal set at age 14.
+Learn the piano well enough to write a song expressing my testimony and play it in church. (goal set at age 14.
 I added the testimony part at age 22) (Status...I signed up for lessons next semester at my University.)

 And after that...I am not saying yet.
 One thing at a time. :)